Last Updated on March 23, 2021 by Grow with Bovees

 Watering Grass in Sandy Soil

 Sand particles are bigger than clay particles, so the water easily filters past the level where the root is.
 This means that if you try the same technique as with clay and try to saturate the soil, you’ll end up wasting water and money.

-With sandy soil, we recommend you use a slightly more frequent watering schedule.
+With growing grass in sandy soil, we recommend you use a slightly more frequent watering schedule.

 Water until you reach the root level, and repeat as often as needed.

 The frequency depends on your location, your grass and how hot and dry the weather is.
 In dry and extremely hot weather, you may have to water your yard every other day.
 In less heat, once a week may be enough.